-While most experts consider sickle cell disease to be benign, there is some debate about the real rates of various complications.
+While most experts consider SCT to be benign, there is some

-Meanwhile, more funding is needed for research and awareness of sickle cell disease worldwide.
-In the U.S., less funding is funneled toward this condition than toward cystic fibrosis, for example, which affects fewer people.
+Meanwhile, more funding is necessary for research and awareness of sickle cell disease worldwide.
+In the U.S., this area of health receives

-The lack of funding for sickle cell trait and sickle cell disease stems from inequity in healthcare, and it is a problem that must be urgently addressed.
+The lack of funding for SCT and sickle cell disease stems from inequity in healthcare, a problem that health experts state needs urgent addressing.

-For this reason, it is crucial to understand how the trait is passed on and how likely it is to be inherited.
+For this reason, it is crucial to understand how the trait passes on and how likely people can inherit the feature.

-- a 50% chance that their child will have the trait
+- a 50% chance their child will have the trait

 - a 25% chance their child will have sickle cell disease